simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

  }
  ```

-Commands are also stored in Kafka an such are are required to be
+Commands are also stored in Kafka and as such are required to be
 serializable.
-If using Avro then avro idl, and domain mappers will be
+If using Avro then Avro IDL, and domain mappers will be
 required.

 ## Command handlers